JennaSys/tictacreact/README.md

 Live demo currently hosted here: https://tictacreact.jennasys.com

-A functional component version of this demo that uses React hooks is here: https://github.com/JennaSys/tictacreact2
+A refactored version of this demo that uses functional components and React hooks is here: https://github.com/JennaSys/tictacreact2